arjunUpatel/shel/README.md

 # shel

 ## Overview
-Here one more half=baked shell for the world.
+Here one more half-baked shell for the world.
 I hope no one actually uses this

 ## Features
 - Executes programs.